rainers/mago/ReadMe.txt

 Manual Installation of the Concord extension in VS Code (cpptools-1.4.0 or later needed):

-- Copy MagoNatCC.dll, MagoNatCC.vcdconfig and .vsdbg-config.json into
+- Copy MagoNatCC.dll, MagoNatCC.vsdconfig and .vsdbg-config.json into
   a common directory

 - add a file %USERPROFILE%\.cppvsdbg\extensions\mago.link just containing